allegro/turnilo/docs/security.md

 ### Data source level access

-It is possible to restrict which data sources users have access to by explicitly defining in the config all the data sources that you want the users to see and disabling source discovery.
+It is possible to restrict which data cubes users have access to by explicitly defining in the config all the data cubes that you want the users to see and disabling source discovery.
-This will prevent any data sources not explicitly defined from being queried through Pivot.
+This will prevent any data cube not explicitly defined from being queried through Pivot.

 ### Column level access